 Get excited, Sydney: the annual festival of light, music and ideas is back and spreading its reach across five new precincts and a bigger program than ever

 Every year Vivid Sydney gives us reason to venture out into the wintery night and explore our city painted in a new light.
-In the festival’s seventh year there are more precincts to discover as part of the Vivid Light program, a bigger line-up for Vivid Music and Vivid Live, and big name speakers for Vivid Ideas.
+In the festival’s seventh year there are more precincts to discover as part of the Vivid Light program, a bigger line-up for Vivid Music and Vivid Live, big-name speakers for Vivid Ideas, and plenty of restaurants to dine at.

 Four new precincts